Skip to main content

 • A page, not a book: What, why, how, the score.
 These are the components of a page everyone can understand.
 Your page should be the equivalent of sticking a pin on a map to define the destination.
 Describe the destination in terms of market position, revenues, critical numbers and specific outcomes that must exist to proclaim victory.
 You know where you are now, so what's the plan to get to the destination?
 You must keep score via a rapid and thorough information-flow system.
 Once you build your page, you can create playbooks to map out the details.
 But it's that first page that everyone needs to be on.
 Put your energy, focus and innovative thinking into building the page that everyone rallies around.

-• Your no-compromise commitment: I guarantee that members of your team will say, "Yeah, we've heard this before and nothing changed."
+• Your no-compromise commitment: We guarantee that members of your team will say, "Yeah, we've heard this before and nothing changed."
 Translation: It's you who has a track record of lots of starts and few finishes.
 Your shiny new page is nothing without your team's belief and trust in your commitment to see the initiative through to success.
 Yes, your team may trust you on smaller commitments, but when it comes to the big stuff, chances are they want to believe in you but fear disappointment because of your history of dropping the ball.
 You're the only one who can build trust.

 • The challenge of accountability: In many ways, getting on the same page is a form of a company culture shift.
 It requires organization, rules of engagement, assurance that procedures are followed, innovation to overcome the inevitable challenges, and self-management.
 Holding teams and individuals accountable to the agreed upon outcomes is the work of leadership.
 The process of holding oneself and others accountable is a virtual minefield of emotional and human-relations obstacles.
 Accountability is something leaders must walk up to and through.
 Too many leaders begin to hesitate as they walk up to address accountability issues.
 They fear confrontation because they lack the coaching skills to engage in accountability conversations.
 If this describes you, you are ready to find enlightenment through coaching.